ask1234560/github-repoupdater/README.md

 # github-repoupdater
-The python script update git repos in ~/Downloads.
+Python script to update git repos in ~/Downloads.

 ## Screenshots